Soybean futures are expected to trade sideways to higher: Angel Commodities

 Angel Commodities' report on Soybean

-Soybean Jul futures closed 1% higher on Monday on reports of slow progress in soybean sowing in the country.
+Soybean Jul futures close with little gain on Tuesday due to steady physical demand and reports of slow progress in soybean sowing in the country.
 As per the government weekly sowing data, area under soybean crop across the country for the 2017-18 kharif was at 45,000 ha till last week, down 55.4% on year.
-The prices were under pressure all season on higher arrivals and bumper crop with the farmers.

 Outlook